Experts worry variant-fueled Covid-19 surge may be weeks away but cases will likely fall again by summer - Local News 8

 Coronavirus infections across the US are still on the way down, and more Americans are getting vaccinated — but variants could cause complications soon.

-“It could result in more of a wave in, say, April or May than we would have expected otherwise,” Trevor Bedford, of the University of Washington and the Fred Hutchinson Cancer Research Center, said during a briefing sponsored by the center.
+“It could result in more of a wave in, say, April or May than we would have expected otherwise,” Trevor Bedford, of the University of Washington and the Fred Hutchinson Cancer Research Center, said during a briefing sponsored by the center on Tuesday.
 “But I still do suspect that things will be brought under control in the summer, and there will be very little virus circulating.”

+The US Centers for Disease Control and Prevention is preparing for that, Andy Slavitt, the White House senior adviser for the Covid-19 Response Team, said Wednesday.

+The CDC estimates that the variant will be the predominant one “by mid to late March,” CDC Director Dr. Rochelle Walensky said Wednesday at a webinar held by the American Public Health Association.

-The predicted surge is why many experts highlight the need to double down on safety measures like face masks, social distancing and avoiding crowded areas.
+The predicted surge is why many experts highlight the need to double down on safety measures such as face masks, social distancing and avoiding crowded areas.
 Helping to lower cases will also reduce the virus’ chance to spread more and mutate, experts have said.

 Vaccinating as many people as possible will also be a big help in slowing any more surges — and the vaccine arsenal may be bolstered soon.

-Johnson & Johnson’s single-dose Covid-19 vaccine has met the US Food and Drug Administration’s requirements for emergency use authorization, the agency said Wednesday in an analysis.
+Johnson & Johnson’s single-dose Covid-19 vaccine has met the US Food and Drug Administration’s requirements for emergency use authorization, or EUA, the agency said Wednesday in an analysis.

 The efficacy of the Johnson & Johnson vaccine against moderate to severe/critical Covid-19 across all geographic areas was 66.9% at least 14 days after the single dose vaccination and 66.1% at least 28 days after vaccination, states the analysis for the FDA’s Vaccines and Related Biological Products Advisory Committee, independent group of FDA advisers.